Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 #### Generated variables

-The VERSION\_TYPE variable is generated on the Travis setting file, by just checking the SCM\_BRANCH variable.
+The VERSION\_TYPE variable is generated on the Travis setting file, by just checking the TRAVIS\_BRANCH variable.
 The *master* branch will indicate a release, the *develop* branch will indicate a develop version, and any other will be other type of version.

 #### Mapped to pre-defined variables